 If you're already on a Flat for Education plan

 If you have an existing plan, your setup stays exactly as it is.
 Nothing is taken away.
-You can renew at your current rate and continue using Flat for Education exactly as you have been.
+You can renew at your current rate for as long as you like on the "legacy plan".

 Frequently asked questions